Anatoly-Minchenkov/YandexAPI_Meteo_Bot/README.md

 This telegram bot was created as a practice to learn how to work with APIs, Docker and databases.
 It uses Yandex API weather data (https://developer.tech.yandex.ru/)

+The bot implements:
+- Binding of the city to the user, and weather browsing;
+- Weather display in any other city;
+- Saving the history of weather requests and output for the user.

 Bot link: https://t.me/yandex_weather_checker_bot (Not deployed yet.)

+#

 ### :computer: Technologies:
 - Aiogram;